-Even after all these years I still try and continue to keep up with the practice I started eons ago.
 A few weeks ago, I had a gang of girls over from our book club meet.
 I always look forward to these all-girl meetings, especially when it’s my turn to host.
-I get to experiment with fun menus and love the fact that we girls can totally agree on chocolate cake as a filling dinner option.
+I get to experiment with fun recipes like this Honey-Garlic Spring Rolls and love the fact that we girls can totally agree on the fact that chocolate cake is a filling dinner option.

 It was obvious that I was going to serve tiny bites and mini morsels of divine finger food, in all shapes, sizes and forms.
-My centerpiece comprised of a huge platter flavoured oven-roasted pita chips and deep bowl overflowing with cool creamy hummus.
-It was to be the decoy for those health conscious skinny ones.
+My centrepiece comprised of a huge platter flavoured oven-roasted pita chips and deep bowl overflowing with cool creamy hummus.
+It was to be the decoy for those health-conscious skinny ones.
 Neatly arranged around that were the actual sinners.
-Melt-in-your mouth Tandoori wings, my simply-to-die-for Ginger-Chilli Shrimp, and to mention petite little squares of a rich dark chocolate almond fudge cake that I had baked for the first time in my life, among many other delicious treats.
+Melt-in-your-mouth Tandoori wings, my simply-to-die-for Ginger-Chilli Shrimp, and not to mention, petite little squares of a rich dark chocolate almond fudge cake that I had baked for the first time in my life, among many other delicious treats.

 HONEY GARLIC CHICKEN SPRING ROLLS